 - No cookies or personal data collection by design

-- Real-time, simple dashboard with core metrics only
+- Real-time, simple dashboard with core metrics

 - Unlimited sites and data retention on every plan